 - An average rating of 3.5 stars or higher in each country

-This will actually make it easier to get a seller rating if you’re only operating in one country, but you’ll need to work harder to maintain 100+ reviews in each country you operate in over any given 12-month period if you’re advertising to overseas buyers.
+Whilst this is easier for companies only operating in one country, you’ll need to work hard to maintain 100+ reviews in each country you operate in over any given 12-month period if you’re advertising to overseas buyers.